amithkoujalgi/amithkoujalgi/docs/projects/razorthink-foresight.md

 ##### Use external tools for conversations

-Foresight allows you to integrate the conversation API’s with external messaging platforms that allow you to work when you’re not connected to the system.
+Foresight allows you to integrate the conversation API's with external messaging platforms that allow you to work when you're not connected to the system.

 ##### Self contained data